-The film balances Interviews with loggers of different generations, passionate biologists, and policymakers of all persuasions (the “God Squad”, whose decisions would decide the fate of an entire species) with breathtaking cinematography of virgin forests interrupted by broad swaths of clearcutting, delicate flowers in bloom, and the owls themselves, rewarding the patient viewer with a true sense of a place worth debating over.
+The film balances Interviews with loggers of different generations, passionate biologists, and policymakers of all persuasions (the “God Squad”) with breathtaking cinematography of virgin forests interrupted by broad swaths of clearcutting, delicate flowers in bloom, and the owls themselves, rewarding the patient viewer with a true sense of a place worth debating over.

 UHC members with filmmaker Emily Hart (far right)

 Ms. Hart was on hand to answer questions after the screening, which sparked some interesting discussions on some of the following:

 - A growing body of precedent of public lands being best managed by people living there, who have a vested interest in balancing natural habitat with human interest.

 - Recent U.S. policy on global warming characterized by a disregard for science (and potential innovation)

 - The idea of natural habitat being often unrealistically exclusive of humans

 - The shift in public perception of the value of one lone species.
 Ex.: overreliance on the owls as scapegoats rather than considering an entire ecosystem whose equilibrium is in question.

 UHC looks forward to screening the film (and hopefully others, especially by Ms. Hart) to a broader audience.